instruqt/tutorials/instruqt-cli-getting-started/04-instruqt-cli-basics/assignment.md

 The Instruqt CLI can automatically update itself on most systems.
 It automatically checks for new versions each time you start it up.

 Now that you have a feel for the command line tool, let's create our first track.
-Hit the Check button below to proceed.
+Hit the **Next** button below to proceed.